Claims Data Protection Summary

-International Transfers: On occasion your personal data may need to be sent to the following countries outside the European Economic Area: a) Switzerland, b) the USA, c) India and d) AXA Group companies outside the EEA.
+International Transfers: On occasion your personal data may need to be sent to the following countries outside the European Economic Area: a) the USA, b) India, c) Switzerland and d) AXA Group companies outside the EEA.
+Personal data is also processed in the EU (Ireland and France) and the United Kingdom.
 AXA complies with the law regarding international transfers of data.

 4. Categories of Data Collected from sources other than you or your representatives

 Including CCTV footage; health information (any injuries resulting from incidents, any relevant health conditions or injuries) and the verification of the categories of data we receive from claimants.

 5. Retention of Data